thigs0/space-filling-curves_python/README.md

 from L_SpaceCurves import L_SpaceCurves as ls

 ls = ls.L_SpaceCurves(leng=10, speed=0, iter=2, origin=(0, 0))
+# leng is the size of each line to construct the curve
+# speed is the speed to contruct the curve.
+0 fast, 10 sloow
+# iter is the total of iteractions that you wish (more iteractions is more time)
+$ origin is a tuple that set the origin of curve ( nor always the center od curve is the center od figure)
 ```

   - to plot in 2D, only select the start letter.
 Choose one below